universal-ctags/citre/README.md

 features of Universal Ctags that's long overlooked in the Emacs world.

 Citre Map is a component of Citre.
-It gives you a map in the maze of code reading, that's aimed to support long code reading sessions of several hours or days.
+It gives you a map in the maze of code reading, which aims to support long code reading sessions of several hours or days.

 Currently this README only talks about Citre Map.